 The course of study emphasizes American decorative glazing practices, and the production and restoration of leaded windows.
 Techniques including etching and painting, and the lead and copper foil methods of production are covered.
+Prerequisite: None

+BPR2275 2 crs.
 Preservation Capstone